Digital Cash Issuers

 That said, money can hardly be issued by just anyone.
 There is a clear fiduciary responsibility to the holders of the money, to ensure (for example) that gold or cash or bitcoins or other backing for the vouchers in circulation are always sufficient to back 100% of the circulating value.
 (Unless it's a fractional reserve currency of course, but even then there's a guarantee as to a lower bound.)
 Issuers naturally compete with one another for market share.
 (Competition comes to money, imagine that!)
 Issuers can also serve the needs of particular markets, or the members of some organization, or the denizens of some particular region, for example.

-In addition to convincing us that you're trustworthy (because a failed Issuer could bring disrepute upon fellow Issuers in the network), we'll need you to pay us a fee of between US $100,000 and $200,000 for licensing the use of the Issuer software, and for assisting you with the work of integrating your accounting and other control systems into the Voucher Publisher network and related systems (such as the SVX and OnionPay).
-We're also asking for at least 20% of the negotiated fee as earnest money down.
+Issuers are licensed by the Ascension Foundation.
+In addition to convincing them that you're trustworthy (because a failed Issuer could bring disrepute upon fellow Issuers in the network), they'll require you to pay a significant fee (around $250,000) for licensing the use of the Issuer software, and for assisting you with the work of integrating your accounting and other control systems into the Voucher Publisher network and related systems (such as the SVX and OnionPay).
 An Issuer has the right to set the value of their tokens, used to pay for transactions done in their vouchers.
 Basically, a lower token cost translates to a higher up-front registration fee, and vice versa.
-The fee negotiated will depend on this and other considerations, and also includes:
+The fee negotiated will depend on this and other considerations.

-Because these terms may require further negotiation, and the establishment of a contractual relationship between the DCA and the Issuer, we cannot offer this product for sale on this site.
+Because these terms may require further negotiation, and the establishment of a contractual relationship between Ascension and the Issuer, we cannot offer this product for sale on this site.
 If you are interested in becoming a digital cash Issuer, or would like more information, please use our Contact Page to let us know.
+We'd be delighted to refer you to the Ascension Foundation.